eduardovillao/woo-order-on-whatsapp/README.txt

 2. Activate the plugin in WordPress

-3. Go to "Order on Mobile for Wocoommerce" admin panel
+3. Go to "Order on Mobile for WooCommerce" admin panel

 4. Enter your phone number and other informations